learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 A correlation of .98, that's very close to 1!
-That means that there is clearlt a strong relationship between height and weight.
+That means that there is clearly a strong relationship between height and weight.
 At least, for this particular sample!
 And there is a takeaway in this. sample size plays a major rule in determining the nature of a variable and its relationship with other variables.
 The set of 20 records we have seem to correlate highly, but if you look at 20 other people, you'll see that this result will be different.
 The correlation here will depend on the _sample_, and you'll see that this will differ more clearly when working with smaller samples.

-As a last check , let's use pandas `DataFrame.corr()` method to see how that works.
+As a last check, let's use pandas `DataFrame.corr()` method to see how that works.

 ```python